 Not every detail about every character’s past has to be explained.
 Using backstory effectively means using it for a purpose.
 You can use backstory to:

-- Explain your characters’ psychologies; the origins of their behaviour and the forces influencing their decisions
+- Explain your characters’ psychologies; the origins of their behavior and the forces influencing their decisions

 - Increase suspense: Past events that precede and influence your narrative can create expectations of future developments